unicode-org/message-format-wg/README.md

 See more examples and the formal definition of the grammar in [spec/syntax.md](./spec/syntax.md).

-## Known Issues

-The technical preview includes some known issues.
+## Normative Changes during Tech Preview

-The Working Group continues to address feedback and develop portions of the specification not completed for the LDML45 release.
+The Working Group continues to address feedback and develop portions of the specification not completed for the LDML45 Tech Preview release.
 The `main` branch of this repository contains changes implemented since the technical preview.

 Implementers should be aware of the following normative changes during the tech preview period:
-- Support for UAX31 bidi whitespace conformance \[[#673](https://github.com/unicode-org/message-format-wg/pulls/673)\]
+- Support for UAX31 bidi whitespace conformance \[[#673](https://github.com/unicode-org/message-format-wg/pulls/673)\] _Example only_

 ## Implementations